CHAYM97E/SmartSafety-Project/README.md

 * **Database:** **SQLite** (or PostgreSQL for larger deployments) is used to store encoded faces, alert logs, and history of videos (or links to local files).

-## Future Enhancements

-Possible future improvements include integration with real-time alert systems via **Twilio** (for SMS/calls) or a **Telegram Bot** to instantly notify the security team of incidents.

 ## Dashboard Screenshots